-The number one thing 2020 has taught us?
+The number one thing the pandemic taught us?
 To embrace any and all excuses to celebrate.

 We're working with our friends at California Grown and California Wines to bring you a California edition cheese and wine party.
 We're sharing cheese serving pointers, styling tips, and wine pairings so you can best bring the flavors of California to your home.